axeluhl/sailing-analytics/wiki/results-import.md

 Although a XRR-Format-export does exist (which would be the best solution) we use the .csv export as the XRR-Export does not export race results (only regatta results).

 How to use the .csv export:
+Before we can start the .csv export we must change some settings to export the data in the right format:
+###1.
+Select data columns to export

+###2.
+Set points/discard format

+###3.
+Set ranking format

+###4.
+Set language locale

+###5.
+Set column separator and export the data...
-1. In the file menu use the 'Export series summary to windows clipboard...' menu item.
+In the file menu use the 'Export series summary to windows clipboard...' menu item.
-2. As our Sailwave importer expects the .csv file in a certain format, some adjustments in the settings dialog has to be made:

 ## Manage2Sail